-TABLE 2
+TABLE 2 CO-OCCURRENCE OF COREFERENTIAL CLITIC PRONOUNS WITH FULL PRONOUNS AND FULL NOUNS

-CO-OCCURRENCE OF COREFERENTIAL CLITIC PRONOUNS WITH FULL PRONOUNS AND FULL NOUNS
+Full pronouns Full (definite) nouns

-- Full pronouns Full (definite) noun
+Total number 33 85

-Total number Number coreferential 33 85
+Number coreferential

 clitic pronouns 29 35

 Percentage 87.9 41.2

 The higher co-occurrence of a coreferential clitic pronoun with a full pronoun can also be seen as a difference between the two grammatical roles of DO and IO.
 In fact, if we reexamine our figures with respect to this distinction, we find that most of the full pronouns are IOs and most of the full nouns are DOs.
 This is illustrated in Table 3: